loiseaujc/loiseaujc.github.io/_teaching/nonlinear_physics.md

 The tentative lesson plan below may be subject to modifications as the course evolves pretty much every year when interacting with students.
 I will try to keep this page up to date every time the course is modified.

-- Lecture 1: What are dynamical systems and how do we study them?
+- Lecture 1: What are dynamical systems and how do we study them? [[Jupyter Notebook]](https://github.com/loiseaujc/Teaching/blob/master/Nonlinear_physics/Lecture_1/Notebook/A%20few%20examples%20of%20dynamical%20systems.ipynb)
 - Lecture 2: First-order and second-order systems.
 - Lecture 3: ...